 In 1671 the regiment took the name of Chateauneuf.

 In 1672, at the beginning of the Franco-Dutch War (1672–78), the regiment campaigned in Holland.
 In 1673, it took part in the siege of Maastricht.
 The same year, the regiment received the name of the Province of Artois when the regiment previously known by this name received the privilege of becoming a royal regiment under the name of La Couronne Infanterie.
 The new Artois Infanterie ended the campaign at Stenay and at the camp of Sédan where it remained for several months.
-In 1674, it took part in the Battle of Séneffe, in the Battle of Ensheim and in the combats of Mulhausen and Turckheim; in 1675, in the combat of Consaarbrûck and in the defence of Trier suffering very heavy losses.
+In 1674, it took part in the Battle of Séneffe, in the Battle of Ensheim and in the combats of Mulhausen and Turckheim; in 1675, in the combat of Consaarbrûck and in the defence of Trier, suffering very heavy losses.
 In 1676, the regiment was rebuilt.
-In 1677, it took part in the sieges of Valenciennes and Cambrai; in 1678, in the sieges of Ghent and Ypres.
+In 1677, it took part in the sieges of Valenciennes and Cambrai; and in 1678, in the sieges of Ghent and Ypres.
 It was then transferred to Germany.
 In 1679, it fought in the combat of Minden.

 In 1681, the regiment garrisoned Freiburg and took part in the occupation of Strasbourg.

 In 1688, at the outbreak of the Nine Years' War (1688–97), the regiment took part in the capture of Philisbourg, Mannheim and Franckenthal.
 In 1689, it garrisoned Luxembourg.
 In 1690, it was transferred to the Alps where it contributed to the capture of Cahours, fought in the combat of Staffarda and participated in the capture of Barges and Susa.
-In 1691, it took part in the reduction of the Vaudois and in the capture of Villefranche, Montalban, Nice, Veillane, Carmagnola, Montmélian and Coni.
-In 1692, the regiment returned to Meuse where it took part in the siege of Namur and in the bombardment of Charleroi.
+In 1691, it took part in the reduction of the Vaudois insurrection and in the capture of Villefranche, Montalban, Nice, Veillane, Carmagnola, Montmélian and Coni.
+In 1692, the regiment returned to the Meuse where it took part in the siege of Namur and in the bombardment of Charleroi.
 In 1693, it fought in the Battle of Landen and was at the siege of Charleroi.
 In 1697, it took part in the siege of Ath

-Just before the War of the Spanish Succession, the regiment counted one battalion.
-On February 1 1701, the regiment was increased to two battalions and was used for the occupation of the Spanish Netherlands.
+Just before the War of the Spanish Succession (1701-13), the regiment counted one battalion.
+On February 1, 1701, it was increased to two battalions and was used for the occupation of the Spanish Netherlands.
 The first battalion was initially posted in Upper-Guelderland and later in the Electorate of Cologne.
 In April 1702, the entire regiment was attached to the Army of the Rhine.
 In 1703, it took part in the siege and capture of Kehl, in the attack on the Lines of Stollhofen, and in the affairs of the Hornberg Valley and Munderkirchen.
 It also fought in the Battle of Höchstädt and participated in the capture of Kempten.
 In 1704, the regiment garrisoned Ulm but rejoined Tallard's Army in August.
 It then fought in the disastrous Battle of Blenheim where it was forced to capitulate.
 In 1705, the regiment was re-established.
 In 1706, it took part in the unsuccessful siege of Barcelona.
-In 1707, it took part in the capture of Bascara, the Castle of Calabous, Llivia and Puycerda; in 1708, in the siege of Tortosa; in 1709, in the storming of Châtillon, Bascara and Figuières, and in the combat of Girona; in 1710, in the relief of Agde and Sète, and in the siege of Girona.
+In 1707, it took part in the capture of Bascara, the Castle of Calabous, Llivia and Puycerda; in 1708, in the siege of Tortosa; in 1709, in the storming of Châtillon, Bascara and Figuières, and in the combat of Girona; and in 1710, in the relief of Agde and Sète, and in the siege of Girona.
 From 1711 to 1713, the regiment served in Roussillon where it saw little action.